danielkellyio/awake-template/content/posts/getting-started-with-awake.md

 # Editing Content

 Posts and categories can be edited in Netlify CMS at \[your-site-url]/admin.
-At this time any new pages must be created in the code itself and committed to the repo
+At this time any new pages must be created in the code itself and committed to the repo.
+Before you visit the admin for the first time, make sure you have [Netlify Identity](https://www.netlify.com/docs/identity/) setup with your user and make sure "Git Gateway" is enabled via the Identity Settings page in the Netlify admin.

 # Local Development